dromotherm/sandbox/emonTX/emonTxV3CM.md

 then the new calibration values are taken into account

+## the good way

+do not modify the config.ino

+keep `vCal         = data.vCal;`

-But there is a way to calibrate during the measurement process itself with the command : `k0 246.2`
+Use the trick to calibrate during the measurement process itself with the command : `k0 246.2`

 This is very convenient both with PlatformIO and with the arduino IDE
 ![](PIO_send_command.png)
 ![](PIO_saving.png)

-But is it persistent ?
+type l during the measurement if yiou want to check the settings

 what is missing is how to calibrate in intensity.
 First you have to modify the firmware in order to track current values